tartieret/python-refactoring-tutorial/README.md

         logger.info("ETL process completed")
 ```

-We can see that once we bring in "real life" consideration with error handling and different possible code paths, the code turns into spaghetti soup and becomes hard to understand.
+We can see that once we bring in "real life" considerations with error handling and different possible code paths, the code turns into spaghetti soup and becomes hard to understand.
 If you were not convinced, the point raised in the previous section about testability is even more relevant: it's cumbersome to write tests for all the possible paths.

 When I see this type of code, it typically means that the developer considered testing as an afterthought, not a priority.
 If you try to write tests "as you go" (even if you don't follow a strict Test-Driven-Development approach), you'll tend to proceed in more elementary steps, which will lead to a more structured and maintainable codebase.
-This is also transparent in the git history, and typically differentiate seasoned developers, who are in control of their process, from less experienced ones, who are only aiming at finding the solution.
+This is also transparent in the git history, and typically differentiates seasoned developers, who are in control of their process, from less experienced ones, who are only aiming at finding the solution.

 ## v3: Split the responsibilities into different functions